mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 This command will create a file named TestSuiteNameCest.php inside the tests/Acceptance directory.

-2. Define Test Scenarios: Open the generated Cest file and define your test scenarios.
+2. Define Test Scenarios: Open the generated file and define your test scenarios.
 Each method within the class represents a different scenario.
 Use Codeception's built-in assertions and helper functions to verify the expected outcomes.
 Here’s a simple example:

 .. code-block:: PHP